IC-BrianLuna/perl-http-benchmark/README.md

 ## Description
-A simple perl server that returns a string used for a benchmark test running AnyEvent::HTTPD.
+A simple perl server that does a postgres write and read used for a benchmark test running AnyEvent::HTTPD.

 ## Port
 8080